princeyadav308/Backend-Production/readme.md

 - Database creation, entry, update, verify using Postman and MongoDB Atlas

-- Access and Refresh Tokens generation, verification, Endpoint setup
+- Access and Refresh Tokens generation, validation, Endpoint setup

 ## Softwares/Plugins/Libraries/Dependencies used in this project